+Sr. No.1.

-Sr. No. Key audit matter(s) How our audit addressed the key audit matter 1.
-Evaluation of uncertain tax and other legal matters positions (Refer Note 39 to the Ind AS financial statements) Our audit procedures include the following substantive procedures: • Obtained detailed list of matters under dispute The Company operates in multiple jurisdictions and is subject to periodic challenges by local tax authorities and other uncertain tax and other legal matters positions as at June 30, 2021; and National Pharmaceutical Pricing Authorities on a range of taxation and pricing matters, respectively, during the normal course of business including but not limiting to direct tax, transfer pricing, indirect tax • Read and evaluated select key correspondences, external legal opinions / consultations, if any, and evaluation of the same by the legal department of Company; and product pricing matters.
-These involve significant management judgment to determine the possible outcome of the uncertain tax and other legal matters positions, consequently having an impact on related Discussed with appropriate senior management and evaluated management's underlying key assumptions in estimating the tax provisions; and accounting and disclosures in the Ind AS financial statements.
-Hence, this has been considered as a key Assessed the management's estimate of the possible outcome of the disputed cases.
+Key audit matter(s)

+Evaluation of uncertain tax and other legal matters positions (Refer Note 39 to the Ind AS financial statements)

+The Company operates in multiple jurisdictions and is subject to periodic challenges by local tax authorities and National Pharmaceutical Pricing Authorities on a range of taxation and pricing matters, respectively, during the normal course of business including but not limiting to direct tax, transfer pricing, indirect tax and product pricing matters.
+These involve significant management judgment to determine the possible outcome of the uncertain tax and other legal matters positions, consequently having an impact on related accounting and disclosures in the Ind AS financial statements.
+Hence, this has been considered as a key audit matter.